The Convert: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 The Post's Graeme Tuckett gave The Convert a mixed review, praising the film's screenplay, cinematography and the performances of the cast members, but finding the middle part of the story to be "muddled and unnecessary."

 The Spinoffs Tommy de Silva gave a sympathetic review, praising the film for its acting, well-choreographed fight scenes, integration of the Māori language and authentic depiction of 1830s New Zealand society.
 Although criticising some minor historical inaccuracies around the depictions of Wharenui (Māori communal meeting houses) and stereotypical portrayal of Māori characters as violent, vengeful cannibals and Pakeha characters as "greedy, money-obsessed and power-hungry", he summarised his review of the film: "It may not be perfect, but it’s worth a watch...
 Capturing a chapter from [New Zealand's] past rarely before seen in local popular culture makes The Convert a must-see for both period-piece purists and New Zealand history nerds alike."
-For Film International, M. Sellers Johnson also sympathizes with the film, sharing that it "stands as one of his [Tamahori’s] best films—a return to Aotearoa where he first began with his auspicious debut."